 In the south wing is a lap robe made in 1900 by Inga Loken Ruth and donated by Reuben Ruth of Badger Township.
 The robe was used in open carriages and automobiles.
 “There are a couple unidentified quilts on display,” Gray said.
 “Hopefully, someone will recognize them or at least be able to tell us a little more about them.”

-Page 2 of 2 - In conjunction with the antique quilts display in the Carnegie Building, several programs are scheduled during viewing hours.
+In conjunction with the antique quilts display in the Carnegie Building, several programs are scheduled during viewing hours.
 On Friday, Oct.
 18 will be the reading of Renee Rongen’s book “Grandy’s Quilt” and on Oct.
 25 will be a “Bed-Turning” program put on by former Crookston resident Charlotte Arneson Peterson.
 Charlotte will show the chronology of 20 quilts and how quilts have changed through the years.

 For more information on Antique Quilts Month, contact Gray at 281-2663 or PCHS board member Sandy Kegler at 281-4320.